Chemical118/ProRF.jl/docs/src/index.md

 ```

 ## Examples
+!!! tip "Performance Tip"
+    `ProRF` support parallel computing, please turn on the julia with multiple threads.
+This can speed up execution time fairly.

+    ```bash
+    $ julia --threads auto
+    ```
+    For more information, see Multi-Threading [documentaion](https://docs.julialang.org/en/v1/manual/multi-threading/).

 !!! note
     `ProRF` recommends interactive mode like `IJulia`, however if you want to run in non-interactive mode, execute below code to see graphs.
     ```julia